rstropek/git-fundamentals/content/labs/0060-pull-request.md

 * Go to *Pull Requests* in your repository.
 * Inspect and merge the pull request.
-* If you want, try code view features of GitHub.
+* If you want, try code review features of GitHub.

 ![Merge pull request](0060-github-flow/merge-pull-request.png)